Brand Names: Tysabri

 Before your first dose, your doctor may recommend an MRI to make sure you do not have any signs of a brain infection.

-Natalizumab is injected into a vein through an IV.
-A healthcare provider will give you this injection.
-Natalizumab is usually given once every 4 weeks.
+Natalizumab is given as an infusion into a vein, usually once every 4 weeks.
+A healthcare provider will give you this injection, usually once every 4 weeks.

 Natalizumab must be given slowly and the IV infusion can take at least 1 hour to complete.
 You will be watched closely for at least 1 hour after receiving natalizumab, to make sure you do not have an allergic reaction to the medication.
 An allergic reaction can occur up to 2 hours or longer after your infusion.

 Natalizumab can weaken your immune system.
 You may get infections more easily, even serious or fatal infections.
 You will need frequent blood tests.
 You may also need a brain scan or spinal tap (lumbar puncture) if you develop signs of a brain infection.

 It is extremely important that your doctor check you every 3 to 6 months for signs of serious infection.
 Your doctor may also want to check you for several weeks after you stop using natalizumab.